gokuu/apple-tv-converter/README.md

 ### Other remarks

-After conversion, `apple-tv-converter` will create a file named `.apple-tv-converter.data` on the base directory of the file containing some information (IMDB id, TheTVDB id, etc.) that can be useful for subsequent processing).
+After conversion, `apple-tv-converter` will create a file named `.apple-tv-converter.data` on the base directory of the file containing some information (IMDB id, TheTVDB id, etc.) that can be useful for subsequent processing.

 ## Thanks